ARM-software/bob-build/docs/module_types/common_generate_module_properties.md

 - `$gen_dir` - the path to the directory which belongs to this source generator
 - `$in` - the path to the sources - space-delimited
 - `$out` - the path to the targets - space-delimited
+- `$depfile` - the path to generated dependency file
 - `$args` - the value of "args" - space-delimited
 - `$tool` - the path to the tool
 - `$host_bin` - the path to the binary that is produced by the host_bin module